FEATURE

 Balanced Multielectrolyte Solution versus Saline in Critically Ill Adults

-This article presents the findings of a double-blind, randomized, controlled trial that aimed to determine whether the use of balanced multielectrolyte solution (BMES) instead of saline as fluid therapy in critically ill patients reduces the risk of acute kidney injury or death
+Time to read: 01:22.
+This trial aimed to determine whether the use of balanced multielectrolyte solution (BMES) instead of saline as fluid therapy in critically ill patients reduces the risk of acute kidney injury or death

 Association of Telomere Length With Risk of Disease and Mortality